amcneil36/amcneil36.github.io/blogs/technical-debt-recommendations.md

 In most scenarios, the answer is no. Sometimes the answer will be yes.

+Suppose that your company is working on a feature and a competitor of yours is working on a similar feature.
+Your stakeholders consider it critical that your feature makes it to market before your competitor's feature.
+You could find yourself in a situation where the increase in profit by delivering early more than offsets the additional cost that is incurred from introducing tech debt.

 ## Sources
 1. Sterling, Christ and Barton, Brent.
 Managing Software Debt.
 Addison-Wesley, 2011.